Independent guide. Not affiliated with DVSA, GOV.UK, or any garage. Always confirm costs with your testing centre.

 How much does an MOT cost?

 The maximum legal fee for a car MOT is £54.85, but most garages charge between £30 and £45.
-Some chains run promotional deals as low as £20-25.
+Promotional deals as low as £20-25 appear via comparison platforms and independent garages.
 The test fee does not include repairs if your car fails.

 What is the maximum MOT fee?